- Home

 - username—A string type with minimum and maximum length constraint.

-- password—A string type with a minimum length and a specific format (password indicates it should be handled securely).
+- password—A string type with a minimum length and a specific format (password indicates that secure handling is required).

 - email—A string type with a regex pattern to ensure it’s a valid email address.